Things Not to Do in Phuket

 9. Don’t collect coral or shells to take home

 Don’t pick it up!
 It doesn’t look like much, and it can even be a nice souvenir, but shells and coral are protected, and you are not supposed to take any home.
 Eventually, you can buy some at the shop in Jungceylon and keep them in their bag to prove you didn’t pick them up, but we’ll need to clarify this point.

 10. Don’t feed the fish!

-It’s frequent to be surrounded by a swarm of colorful fish when swimming on a island near Phuket.
+It’s frequent to be surrounded by a swarm of colourful fish when swimming on an island near Phuket.
 Feeding the fish seems to be a nice gesture as they look so hungry and eager to grab a piece of that toast you kept (or banana!).
 But beyond that simple gesture are ecological consequences you can’t see at first.
-Fish behaviour changes and rely on human to survive and they stop cleansing the coral below, which starts to die.
+Fish behaviour changes and relies on humans to survive and they stop cleansing the coral below, which starts to die.
 Bread contains yeast which also provokes constipation, frequently killing the fish.
 In protected areas, it is simply illegal and could get you a year in prison or a 100,000 Thai Baht fine!
 So no feeding, and no standing on coral please!

 11. Don’t ride elephants